 Commands with text messages

-The unit can also be set up with SMS from a GSM mobile phone.
+The unit can also be set up with SMS from a GSM mobile phone if the unit has a GSM modem.
 The set-up then takes place by means of commands.

 An SMS command consists of the following content: